scrapinghub/slackbot/README.md

     message.reply('Here is %s' % something)
 ```

-And add the plugins module to `PLUGINS` list of slackbot settings, e.g local_settings.py:
+And add the plugins module to `PLUGINS` list of slackbot settings, e.g. local_settings.py:

 ```python
 PLUGINS = [